 As a side note: while the wine yeast strain you select will make a difference in the outcome of your wine, the fermentation environment plays a role as well.
 The temperature of the fermentation; the amount of nutrients and the amount of oxygen all effect how complete the wine will ferment.
 In other words, the yeast need to be happy.
 Everything mentioned in this blog post about choosing wine yeast is based on the premise that things are in place to produce a normal, healthy fermentation.

 So as you can see there is are differences in wine yeasts.
 I urge you to use this to your advantage and take control of the flavors the wine yeast are adding to your wines by always knowing what type of wine yeast you should be using to achieve the character and flavors you are looking for.
-Make choosing wine yeast a conscious decisions.
+Make choosing wine yeast a conscious decision.